 with

-Here, $(-1)^{\pi\pi'}_\mathrm{B}=1$ for bosons, $(-1)^{\pi\pi'}_\mathrm{F}=\sgn(\pi\pi')$ for fermions, and $\Pi_\pi$ permutes $\ket{\vec{\phi}} \in \mathscr{H}_\mathrm{int}$ similarly to $\ket{\vec{\mathcal{E}}} \in \mathscr{H}$.
-For perfectly indistinguishable particles, $\rho$ is pure and has maximal many-body coherences (i.e., off-diagonal elements), $\rho=\ketbra{\psi_\mathrm{B(F)}}{\psi_\mathrm{B(F)}}$, with $\ket{\psi_\mathrm{B(F)}}=(1/\sqrt{N!}) \sum_{\pi\in\mathrm{S}_N} (-1)^\pi_\mathrm{B(F)}\ket{\vec{\mathcal{E}}_\pi}$ the usual pure state of $N$ indistinguishable bosons (fermions).
+Here $(-1)^{\pi\pi'}_\mathrm{B}=1$ for bosons, $(-1)^{\pi\pi'}_\mathrm{F}=\sgn(\pi\pi')$ for fermions, and $\Pi_\pi$ permutes $\ket{\vec{\phi}} \in \mathscr{H}_\mathrm{int}$ similarly to $\ket{\vec{\mathcal{E}}} \in \mathscr{H}$.
+For perfectly indistinguishable particles, $\rho$ is pure and has maximal many-body coherences, i.e., off-diagonal elements, $\rho=\ketbra{\psi_\mathrm{B(F)}}{\psi_\mathrm{B(F)}}$, with $\ket{\psi_\mathrm{B(F)}}=(1/\sqrt{N!}) \sum_{\pi\in\mathrm{S}_N} (-1)^\pi_\mathrm{B(F)}\ket{\vec{\mathcal{E}}_\pi}$ the usual pure state of $N$ indistinguishable bosons (fermions).
 On the other hand, for fully distinguishable particles we have $\rho_{\pi,\pi'} =\delta_{\pi,\pi'}/N!$.
 This yields a maximally mixed state $\rho=(1/N!) \sum_{\pi \in \mathrm{S}_N} \ketbra{\vec{\mathcal{E}}_\pi}{\vec{\mathcal{E}}_\pi}$, which is fully incoherent \cite{Dittel-AI-2019,Dittel-WP-2021}.

 The coherences of $\rho$ are essential for many-particle interference in the particles' transport dynamics.
-Hence, they are relevant for the first detection time statistics in stroboscopic measurements as directly apparent from Eq.~\eqref{eq:SkviaOp}.
+Hence, they are relevant for the first-detection-time statistics in stroboscopic measurements as directly apparent from Eq.~\eqref{eq:SkviaOp}.
 To this end, let us quantify the many-body coherences of $\rho$ via the expectation value of the projector $\Pi_\mathrm{S}=(1/N!) \sum_{\pi \in \mathrm{S}_N} \Pi_\pi$ on the symmetric subspace \cite{Minke-CF-2021,Brunner-MB-2022},

-It corresponds to a sum of all elements of $\rho$, and satisfies $0 \leq \braket{\Pi_\mathrm{S}} \leq 1$.
-The upper bound saturates for a fully symmetric state (e.g. fully indistinguishable bosons), the lower bound is reached if $\rho$ has no support on the symmetric subspace (e.g., if two or more fermions are fully indistinguishable), and fully distinguishable particles, which give rise to a fully incoherent state, result in $ \braket{\Pi_\mathrm{S}}=1/N!$.
+It corresponds to a sum of all elements of $\rho$ and satisfies $0 \leq \braket{\Pi_\mathrm{S}} \leq 1$.
+The upper bound saturates for a fully symmetric state (e.g., fully indistinguishable bosons), the lower bound is reached if $\rho$ has no support on the symmetric subspace (e.g., if two or more fermions are fully indistinguishable), and fully distinguishable particles, which give rise to a fully incoherent state, result in $ \braket{\Pi_\mathrm{S}}=1/N!$.

 For the stroboscopic measurement, we consider different binary projective measurements: the detection of exactly $n$ ($=n$), and at least $n$ ($\geq n$) particles at the target site.
 As we show in Appendix~\ref{app:MeasurementsOp}, the projectors on the corresponding detection subspaces can be expressed as